JFMandujanoR/BHBA_NEFA_numeric_prediction/rtFMS_NEFA.md

 The following picture is a histogram of the balanced accuracy after running all the options.
 ![histogram](https://github.com/JFMandujanoR/QCheck_Prediction_Report/blob/master/Hist_Binary_Bal_Acc_GLMNET_NEFA.jpg)

-We used the rfFMS technique to obtain the following tree:
+We used the rtFMS technique to obtain the following tree:
 ![tree](https://github.com/JFMandujanoR/QCheck_Prediction_Report/blob/master/Tree_Binary_Bal_Acc_GLMNET_NEFA.png)

 This shows that the we have two different models with similar performance that we can select: